 \subsection{Effect of Anisotropy on Debye Mass}

-Inhomogeneity in momentum space distribution between longitudinal and transverse directions gives rise to the momentum space anisotropy in relativistic heavy-ion collisions.
-This anisotropy certainly affects the Debye mass, therefore, in the presence of momentum space anisotropy Debye mass is factorized as~\cite{Romatschke:2003ms, Romatschke:2004jh, Strickland:2011aa, Dong:2021gnb, Dong:2022mbo, Strickland:lectures};
+Inhomogeneity in the momentum-space distribution between longitudinal and transverse directions gives rise to the momentum-space anisotropy in relativistic heavy-ion collisions.
+This anisotropy certainly affects the Debye mass; therefore, in the presence of momentum space anisotropy, the Debye mass is factorized as~\cite{Romatschke:2003ms, Romatschke:2004jh, Strickland:2011aa, Dong:2021gnb, Dong:2022mbo, Strickland:lectures};

 Here, parameter $\xi$ measures the degree of momentum-space anisotropy, defined as;